hamdouni/myDwm/README.md

         sudo ln -s /usr/include/freetype2/freetype/ /usr/include/
 ```

-A .xinitrc (or .xprofile) sample is present in [my dotfiles repo](https://github.com/hamdouni/dotfiles) with custom info bar and laptop config.
+A .xinitrc (or .xprofile) sample is present in [the dotfiles repo](./dotfiles) with custom info bar and laptop config.
 The dwm-loop is a shell script containing :

 ```sh